mgeisert/msieve-bits/README.md

 # _msieve-bits_
-Minor mods to Jason P's factorization powerhouse _msieve_.
+Minor mods to Jason Papadopoulos' factorization powerhouse _msieve_.

 _msieve_ can be found at https://github.com/MersenneForum/msieve.